NP-Eng/verifiaml/README.md

 Cf. `exploring_tf_lite/training_two_layer_perceptron.ipynb` for example usage.

-This can be useful when bringing over to Rust some TF Lite model parameters or inputs
+This can be useful when bringing over to Rust some TF Lite model parameters or inputs.